WajeehAlamoudi/custom-CNN-model/README.md

 Move 1k images from train/dogs to valid/dogs.

 renaming the folder names (optinal).
-- Run the Notebook
+- Run the Notebook:

 Debugging lines added to ease the further error resolving.
-- Make a predication
+- Make a predication:

   You can use two provided images cat.jpg and dog.jpg
 # Key Code Highlights
 - Plot Class Distribution: